-A self-cross of one of the Yy heterozygous offspring can be represented in a 2×2 Punnett square because each parent can donate one of two different alleles.
-Therefore, the offspring can potentially have one of four allele combinations: YY, Yy, yY, or yy (Figure 12.4).
-Notice that there are two ways to obtain the Yy genotype: a Y from the egg and a y from the sperm, or a y from the egg and a Y from the sperm.
+A self-cross of one of the Yy heterozygous offspring can be represented in a 2 × 2 Punnett square because each parent can donate one of two different alleles.
+Therefore, the offspring can potentially have one of four allele combinations: YY, Yy, or yy (Figure 12.4).
+Notice that there are two ways to obtain the Yy genotype: a Y from the egg and a Y from the sperm.
 Both of these possibilities must be counted.
-Recall that Mendel's pea-plant characteristics behaved in the same way in reciprocal crosses.
+Recall that Mendel's peaplant characteristics behaved in the same way in reciprocal crosses.
 Therefore, the two possible heterozygous combinations produce offspring that are genotypically and phenotypically identical despite their dominant and recessive alleles deriving from different parents.
 They are grouped together.
 Because fertilization is a random event, we expect each combination to be equally likely and for the offspring to exhibit a ratio of YY:Yy:yy genotypes of 1:2:1 (Figure 12.4).
 Furthermore, because the YY and Yy offspring have yellow seeds and are phenotypically identical, applying the sum rule of probability, we expect the offspring to exhibit a phenotypic ratio of 3 yellow:1 green.
-Indeed, working with large sample sizes, Mendel observed approximately this ratio in every F2 generation resulting from crosses for individual traits.
+Indeed, working with large sample sizes, Mendel observed approximately this ratio in every F_2 generation resulting from crosses for individual traits.

-Mendel validated these results by performing an F_3 cross in which he self-crossed the dominantand recessive-expressing F_2 plants.
+Mendel validated these results by performing an F_3 cross in which he self-crossed the dominant- and recessive-expressing F_2 plants.
 When he self-crossed the plants expressing green seeds, all of the offspring had green seeds, confirming that all green seeds had homozygous genotypes of yy.
 When he self-crossed the F_2 plants expressing yellow seeds, he found that one-third of the plants bred true, and two-thirds of the plants segregated at a 3:1 ratio of yellow:green seeds.
-In this case, the truebreeding plants had homozygous (YY) genotypes, whereas the segregating plants corresponded to the heterozygous (Yy) genotype.
-When these plants self-fertilized, the outcome was just like the F_1 selffertilizing cross.
+In this case, the true-breeding plants had homozygous (YY) genotypes, whereas the segregating plants corresponded to the heterozygous (Yy) genotype.
+When these plants self-fertilized, the outcome was just like the F_1 self-fertilizing cross.